 The operational continuum of emergency management changes daily.
 Routine preparedness activities can dramatically change into a fast-paced and life-changing response to an incident at a moment's notice.
 As part of this need to be ever-prepared, MEMA continues to evolve and adapt new processes to stay ahead of the needs of Mississippi's citizens.
 MEMA has developed the Mississippi Business Emergency Operations Center and State Emergency Logistical Operations Center over the past few years.
-Due to the challenges of the COVID-19 pandemic, both of these concepts are still in development and will remain prime fixtures in our strategic planning.
+Due to the challenges of the COVID-19 pandemic, both concepts remain prime fixtures in our strategic planning.

 MEMA will continue to bring Air Operations to the forefront of the planning effort.
 MEMA's Unmanned Aerial Systems program has grown exponentially over the past few years and has become a critical component of our response and recovery activities.
 The need to continue developing this program is paramount.
 Additionally, the success of the Unmanned Aerial Systems Program has highlighted the need to fully develop the State Emergency Operations Center's Air Operations Branch.
-During medium to large-scale incidents, air operations can become very complex.
+During medium-to-large-scale incidents, air operations can become very complex.
 Air space management, asset utilization, command, and control can be problematic and confusing if an Air Operations Branch is not adequately managed.

 External Affairs.
 MEMA must be forward-thinking and proactive when planning for potential disasters.
-As a critical communicator to citizens across the state, MEMA has launched a new, free MEMA App.
+As a critical communicator to citizens across the state, MEMA launched the free MEMA Application ("MEMA App").
 To date, the MEMA App has been downloaded over 14,000 times.

 This application provides preparedness tips before a disaster, responding during a disaster, and the appropriate actions and contact information after a disaster occurs.
-The MEMA Application also provides targeted weather messaging selected by the user that's tailored to their wants and needs of weather warnings, including but not limited to Tornado Warnings, Flood Warnings, and Tropical Storm Warnings.
-The MEMA Application also provides residents with the items needed to build a disaster supply kit and the necessary documents required for the recovery phase of a disaster.
-The app allows MEMA communications staff to give all users life-saving, pertinent information and alert notifications.
+The MEMA App also provides targeted weather messaging selected by the user that's tailored to their wants and needs of weather warnings, including but not limited to Tornado Warnings, Flood Warnings, and Tropical

+Storm Warnings.
+The MEMA App also provides residents with the items needed to build a disaster supply kit and the necessary documents required for the recovery phase of a disaster.
+The application allows MEMA communications staff to give all users lifesaving, pertinent information and alert notifications.
 The application requires yearly maintenance.